Awais612/Interview-Questions/Programming/11- Product Except Self.md

 ## [1,2,3,4,5] ==> [120,60,40,30,24] without using divide

-You can achieve this by first calculating the total product of all elements in the list and then dividing this total product by each element to get the desired output.
-However, since you mentioned not using division, we can use a different approach by multiplying elements selectively.
+We can achieve this by first calculating the total product of all elements in the list and then dividing this total product by each element to get the desired output.
+However, since its mentioned not using division, we can use a different approach by multiplying elements selectively.

 Here's a Python implementation without using division: